 The L.B Brown House is a physical legacy left behind by a former slave who defied the odds, and became an incredibly successful Florida business leader.
-It is possibly the only remaining house in Central Florida built and owned by a former slave.

 From Slavery to Community Leader